Market intelligence for international student recruitment from ICEF

 • Students are staying for less time in the US, and major Asian and Latin American markets are significantly weaker than in 2024

 In 2024, a slow recovery from plummeting international enrolments in the COVID-19 pandemic was underway for US Intensive English Programme providers (IEPs).
 Student numbers were up +2% year-over-year, and weeks (the total number of weeks spent in the US by those students) increased by +1.5%.
-Compared with 2019, student numbers were off by only 8%, while weeks were 26% down due to students’ average stay in the US declining from 13.4 to 11.1.
+Compared with 2019, student numbers were off by only 8%, while weeks were down 26% due to students’ average stay in the US declining from 13.4 to 11.1 weeks.

 However, that recovery was short-lived.
-Presenting the latest data at the NAFSA conference in Orlando in late-May, Julie Baer, the deputy director of research, evaluation and learning at the Institute of International Education (IIE), shared that both enrolments and weeks were down in 2025 compared to the year before.
+Presenting the latest data at the NAFSA conference in Orlando in late-May, Julie Baer, the deputy director of research, evaluation and learning at the Institute of International Education (IIE), shared that both enrolments and weeks decreased in 2025 compared to the year before.

 The current trend in the US is not unique – recent data show that many major English-language training destinations are seeing lower ELT enrolments and/or student weeks in 2025.